 The selling stockholders may sell some, all or none of their shares.
 We do not know how long the selling stockholders will hold the shares before selling them.
 We currently have no agreements, arrangements or understandings with the selling stockholders regarding the sale of any of the shares.
 The shares offered by this prospectus may be offered from time to time by the selling stockholders.
-We have agreed to keep the registration statement effective for each selling stockholder until the earlier of (a) August 9, 2009, (b) such time as all the shares owned by a selling stockholder covered by this prospectus, and all other warrants and underlying shares of common stock purchased in the August 2007 private placement have been sold by the selling stockholder in any three month period in reliance on Rule 144.
+We have agreed to keep the registration statement effective for each selling stockholder until the earlier of (a) August 9, 2009, (b) such time as all the shares owned by a selling stockholder covered by this prospectus, and all other warrants and underlying shares of common stock purchased in the August 2007 private placement have been sold by the selling stockholder or (c) all such shares, warrants and underlying shares may be sold by the selling stockholder in any three month period in reliance on Rule 144.